conduktor/conduktor-docs/docs/guide/conduktor-in-production/deploy-artifacts/index.md

 #### Scaling

-The Gateway is stateless and can be scaled horizontally by adding more instances and distributing the incoming traffic using a load balancer.
+Gateway is stateless and can be scaled horizontally by adding more instances and distributing the incoming traffic using a load balancer.

 #### Resilience

 Much like Kafka, if a broker dies it can be restarted whilst Gateway keeps running.
-As the Gateway is Kafka protocol compliant, your applications remain available.
+As Gateway is Kafka protocol compliant, your applications remain available.

 #### Latency

-By default, the Gateway operates with minimal impact on performance, typically adding only milliseconds of latency.
+By default, Gateway operates with minimal impact on performance, typically adding only milliseconds of latency.
 However, if you begin implementing more resource-intensive features, such as encryption utilizing a Key Management Service (KMS), there will naturally be a slight increase in overhead.

 [Find out how to deploy Gateway](/guide/conduktor-in-production/deploy-artifacts/deploy-gateway).